jamesw98/fencing-drills/index.md

 # Fencing Drill Catalogue
 This site is a collection of drills I think are good for any fencer.
-I've collected these over 14 years of fencing, but is by no means a comprensive list.
+I've collected these over 14 years of fencing, but is by no means a compressive list.
 These names are also just what I have learned to call them over the years, so you might know these drills by a different name.

 Also note, I am an epee coach and fencer, I have touched the other weapons, but have little experience.
 So these drills probably have a bit of an epee bias, but I'm sure some, especially the footwork drills, can work for other weapons, but might need some adaptation.